LegalizeAdulthood/remove-void-args/README.md

 your operating system with one difference -- since we have downloaded source packages, we don't need to checkout source code from subversion.

-1. Create a directory for build outputs called `build`, as a sibling of `llvm-3.4`
+1. Create a directory for build outputs called `build`, as a sibling of `llvm`
 2. `cd build`
 3. For Linux/Macintosh users: `../llvm/configure; make`
 4. For Windows users: `cmake -G "Visual Studio 11" ..\llvm` and then build